stevej2608/dash-spa/README.md

 **Minimal MultiPage** An example of a multi-page app with navbar and footer in less than sixty lines of code.

     python -m examples.multipage.app

-**Simple TODO App** An example of using the **ReduxStore** component.
-You can Add & Delete entries in a list.
-The model also provides UNDO & REDO buttons to demonstrate how to implement state history.

-    python -m examples.todo.app

 **React CRA clone**